httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 This section provides cryptographic keys that are referenced in example signatures throughout this document.
 These keys MUST NOT be used for any purpose other than testing.

+The key identifiers for each key are used throughout the examples in this specification.
+It is assumed for these examples that the signer and verifier can unambiguously dereference all key identifiers used here, and that the keys and algorithms used are appropriate for the context in which the signature is presented.

 ### Example Key RSA test {#example-key-rsa-test}

-The following key is a 2048-bit RSA public and private key pair:
+The following key is a 2048-bit RSA public and private key pair, referred to in this document as `test-key-rsa`:

 ~~~
 -----BEGIN RSA PUBLIC KEY-----